 In an initial contact, a brochure can be more effective than any other marketing asset because it’s immediate.
 Your prospect won’t necessarily take the time to visit your website after an initial meeting.
 Since the brochure is right in front of them, it will often intrigue them to learn more about your firm and then visit your website.

-A professionally designed print brochure is especially important for small businesses.
+A professionally designed print brochure is especially important for service based, B2B industries.
 It builds credibility by conveying important messages about the value of your product or service.
 It helps to build your brand, and positions you as a legitimate business in the minds of prospects and customers.

 To connect with readers, every brochure needs three essential design elements: